-Belfast: Twice burgled great-grandmother prayed for intruders
+Woman, 80, vows to stay in home despite two burglaries

 "I came back and discovered mum was in an awful state," she said.

-During the first break-in, Rosaleen's handbag was stolen.
+During the first break-in, Mrs Wilson's handbag was stolen.

 Among the contents were photos of her birthday party and her great-grandchild, gift vouchers which had been given to her for her birthday, and a spare key to her house.

-"I thought I was safe enough that I had my own keys and the other key that I forgot about, that's how they got in the second time," Rosaleen said.
+"I thought I was safe enough that I had my own keys and the other key that I forgot about, that's how they got in the second time," said the 80-year-old.

 "That night, it was 01:00 in the morning before I fell asleep.